natasha-muromceww/Addison-Group-Task/README.md

 ![...](https://github.com/natasha-muromceww/Addison-Group-Task/blob/main/Screen%20Shot%202021-12-15%20at%2011.05.09%20AM.png)

 This is a chart of our data and calculations used to make our final product.
 We listed the type, amount, percentage, the calulation used to make a scaled visual repesentation, and the dimensions per medium on the project.
+We divided all of the calculations by 6 to scale it.

 ### Addison Medium Type Physical Representation